Grilled Filet Mignon: Perfect Steak Every Time

 While I'm a fan of simple seasoning, you can certainly add a touch of flavour with a marinade.
 Try a classic garlic and herb marinade or something more adventurous like a chipotle lime marinade.
 Just remember to let the meat marinate for at least an hour, preferably overnight, to allow the flavours to really penetrate.

-(Part 7) A Culinary Adventure: Unleashing Your Inner Grill Master
+(Part 7) A culinary adventure: Unleashing Your Inner Grill Master

 Grilling a filet mignon is more than just cooking a steak; it's a journey of flavours and textures.
 It's about understanding the nuances of the meat, mastering the art of the sear, and creating a culinary masterpiece that will leave your taste buds dancing.